There is something missing from the debate on Covid-19.

-The Escape Artist is not above the occasional conspiracy theory or blaming politicians.
-But my primary focus is always getting my own shit together rather than complaining about the rest of the world like a whiney little man-bitch.
+The Escape Artist is not above blaming politicians.
+But my primary focus is always getting my own shit together rather than complaining about the rest of the world.

 What’s missing from the debate is the idea of personal responsibility and what actions we can take to maximise our own health.
 The News has zero interest in helping you.
 If you die, well that’s great material for tomorrow’s story.
 If (like me) you are also young and good-looking, well that’s even better for clicks and ratings.